Research for the sustainable and safe use of deep geothermal energy

 The TU Darmstadt and the BGE complete the research network: the Federal Company for Radioactive Waste Disposal (BGE) is involved as a co-operation partner in order to gain experience in the construction of underground infrastructures.
 The BGE's involvement ends with the commissioning of the research laboratory.
 No repository will be built at the actual GeoLaB site.
 The Technical University of Darmstadt (TU Darmstadt) is contributing its regional geoscientific expertise to the GeoLaB project.

-You can find out more about the people realising GeoLaB here.
+Learn more about the people behind GeoLaB here.